ibm-cloud-docs/assistant/index.md

   - A **search skill** leverages existing FAQ or other curated content that you own to find relevant answers to customer questions.

-  - If a customer want more personalized help or wants to discuss a sensitive subject, the assistant can connect the customer with someone from your support team through the web chat integration.
+  - If a customer wants more personalized help or wants to discuss a sensitive subject, the assistant can connect the customer with someone from your support team through the web chat integration.

 For more information about the architecture, read the [How to Make Chatbot Orchestration Easier](https://medium.com/ibm-watson/how-to-make-chatbot-orchestration-easier-c8ed61620b8d){: external} blog on Medium.com.

-To see how {{site.data.keyword.conversationshort}} is helping enterprises cut costs and improve customer satisfaction today, [read the Watson blog](https://www.ibm.com/blogs/watson/2020/03/independent-study-finds-ibm-watson-assistant-customers-accrued-23-9-million-in-benefits/){: external}.
+To see how {{site.data.keyword.conversationshort}} is helping enterprises cut costs and improve customer satisfaction today, read the [Independent study finds IBM Watson Assistant customers can accrue $23.9 million in benefits](https://www.ibm.com/blogs/watson/2020/03/independent-study-finds-ibm-watson-assistant-customers-accrued-23-9-million-in-benefits/){: external} blog on ibm.com.

 This documentation describes managed instances of {{site.data.keyword.conversationshort}} that are offered in IBM Cloud or in Cloud Pak for Data as a Service.
 If you are interested in on-premises or installed deployments, see [this documentation](/docs/assistant-data?topic=assistant-data-index).
 {: note}